YESH: The Institute for Newish Jewish Professionals*

 Interested?
 Contact the Hebrew Free Loan Society.

-Selim and Rachel Benin scholarship enables economically disadvantaged, academically gifted Israeli high school graduates to pursue undergraduate and graduate degrees in scientific fields in Israel.
+Selim and Rachel Benin scholarship enables economically disadvantaged, academically gifted Israeli high school graduates to pursue graduate degrees in scientific fields in Israel.
 Interested?
 Contact your financial aid office for an application.

 A diverse range of year-round internship opportunities for both graduate and undergraduate students are available to those interested in exploring Jewish nonprofit career opportunities.
-Questions?
-Contact Rina Kattan at .
+If you have any questions, please contact us at .